 The role of economic evaluation, whether it is done ex-ante or ex-post, and whether it concerns cost-effectiveness or cost-benefit analysis, is to help guide nutrition policy by identifying which interventions best meet the goals of decision-makers seeking to improve food systems by reducing undernutrition and overconsumption of unhealthy foods, as well as improve the food system to improve nutrition.
-Although there is increasing evidence in some domains, there are significant gaps in:

 - To define and understand how evidence on effectiveness, costs and cost-effectiveness are used to inform investments, resource allocations, policies and program design in the agriculture sector, since there are multiple sectors (private, public and civil society) involved in the production, distribution and consumption of agriculture produce.